xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 24	5{N}	combine of factor 5 and difference-of-squares factorization

+24	8{N}	combine of factor 5 and difference-of-squares factorization

 24	{N}LN	combine of factor 5 and difference-of-squares factorization

 33	F{W}	combine of factor 17 and difference-of-squares factorization

+33	{W}H	combine of factor 17 and difference-of-squares factorization

+34	8{X}	combine of factor 5 and difference-of-squares factorization

+34	{X}P	combine of factor 5 and difference-of-squares factorization

 Some x{y}z (where x and z are strings (may be empty) of digits in base b, y is a digit in base b) families could not be proven to contain no primes > b (by covering congruence, algebraic factorization, or combine of them) but no primes > b could be found in the family, even after searching through numbers with over 50000 digits.
 In such a case, the only way to proceed is to test the primality of larger and larger numbers of such form and hope a prime is eventually discovered.